 Fantagraphics congratulates all of the nominees for the 2014 Eisner Awards.
-Fantagraphics publications received a total of 18 nominations in a variety of categories.
-Winners will be announced at the ceremony at Comic-Con International in San Diego.
+Fantagraphics publications received a total of 18 nominations in a variety of categories, and Love and Rockets: New Stories #6 and Goddamn This War! received awards at the ceremony on Friday, July 25th, 2014 at Comic-Con International in San Diego.

 David Wojnarowicz, James Romberger & Marguerite Van Cook

 The definitive edition of the acclaimed cult-classic memoir by the legendary artist and AIDS activist.
 A primal scream of a graphic novel blending stark reality with psychedelic delirium.

 The beloved comic strip is finally given the Fantagraphics treatment.
 Barnaby

 ’s deft balance of fantasy, political commentary, sophisticated wit, and elegantly spare images expanded our